Speech and language therapist

 Freelance therapists can join the Association of Speech and Language Therapists in Independent Practice, which also runs courses and conferences.

-You may choose to specialise in a particular area of practice such asstammering, cleft palate or learning disability.
+You may choose to specialise in a particular area of practice such as cleft and lip palate, people with swallowing difficulties or learning disability.
 Other options include teaching or research.

-You could also move into management, either within speech and language therapy services or general management.
+You could also take courses in advanced clinical practice or move into management, either within speech and language therapy services or general management.
 As head of a local speech and language therapy service you would be responsible for a team of staff and for managing a budget.

 Some speech and language therapists set up their own practice, on their own or with other professionals.
 They take on private clients, sometimes alongside NHS work.
 There may be opportunities to work overseas.